Veridonia/simulation/README.md

 In this simulation:

 - **Users** are modeled with a baseline ELO rating (default of 800) and a "goodness" factor, which influences their voting behavior.
-- **Posts** have a quality score between 0 and 1.
+- **Posts** have a quality score between 0 and 1, with each user creating approximately 2 posts.
 - A **multi-stage voting process** determines whether a post is upvoted or downvoted, with users selected based on their ELO ratings.
 - A **special stage** allows low-ELO users (elo ≤ 800) to vote without affecting the overall decision, though their ELO is still adjusted.
-- The simulation also features a growing user population, mimicking a realistic social platform environment.
+- The simulation features a growing user population up to 5,000 users, mimicking a realistic social platform environment.
+- A **population sample voting** mechanism provides an alternative voting approach using statistically significant samples.

 ## Features